This post is also available in: 简体中文 (Chinese (Simplified))

 - Shareholders.
 For Private Limited Company, you can have between one and 50 shareholders.
 Shareholders can be individuals or entities, local or foreign.
 After incorporation, you can issue or transfer shares to shareholders.
 Your Company is considered as an Exempt Private Company (EPC) if the private company has at most 20 shareholders, and No corporation holds (directly or indirectly) any beneficial interest in the EPC’s shares.
 EPC will enjoy audit exemption if the Company is fulfilled the small company requirement.
 A minimum of one shareholder is required.
 100% foreign ownership is allowed.

 - Company Secretary.
 Under the Singapore Companies Act, Section 171, you have six months to appoint a qualified company secretary once you incorporate.
 A sole director or shareholder can’t also be the company secretary, who must be a natural person living in Singapore.

 - Paid-up Capital.
-Your company must have at least S$1 in paid up capital, though you can increase the amount at any time after incorporation.
+Your company must have at least S$1 in paid up capital for register Pte Ltd company in Singapore, though you can increase the amount at any time after incorporation.
 Singapore companies do not use authorized capital.
 It can be Ordinary shares, preference shares or other shares.

 - Registered Address.
-You need to register a local business address.
+You need to register a local business address to register Pte Ltd company in Singapore.
 It can be residential or commercial, but can’t be a post office box.
 Under the Home Office Scheme, homeowners are allowed to conduct small-scale businesses using their residential premises.
 This scheme applies to both HDB and private properties.
 Application for approval under the Home Office Scheme can be submitted to HDB or URA before or after business/company registration with ACRA.